 1. Interview Paper (100 points).
-Due Week # 6 (February, XX 2022)
+Due Week # 6

 This assignment builds towards the final essay paper.
-The student will interview a social worker, nurse, or other health providers who significantly know a particular disease trajectory.
-This will also include the 10 points for the Essay Planning Response paper.
+The student will interview a social worker, nurse, or other health providers who know a particular disease trajectory significantly and will record the interview, then write a response paper.
+This will also include the 10 points for the Essay Planning Response paper, due week 3.

-2. IPE Event (100 points) Due by Week # 13 (April, XX, 2022)
+2. IPE (Interprofessional Education) Event (100 points) Due by Week # 14